hylo-lang/specification/spec.md

     conformance-member-decl ::=
       function-decl
       subscript-decl
-      computed-binding-decl
       product-type-decl
       type-alias-decl
     ```

 2. A conformance declaration may not appear in the lexical scope of a conformance or extension declaration.

 3. A `public` access modifier may only appear in conformance declarations defined in the lexical scope of a module.
-An public conformance declaration exposes new conformances outside of the module in which it is declared.
+A public conformance declaration exposes new conformances outside of the module in which it is declared.

 4. (Example)